 ORHL2105 builds on the knowledge gained in ORHL1103 and introduces the theories and approaches used in evaluating Oral Health Promotion projects.
 You will work with other students to plan and evaluate an oral health promotion project idea to present to your tutors and peers.
 In addition you will be introduced to research in population health which includes fundamental epidemiology and health statistics.
 You will complete a literature review and critical appraisal to support your evidence based practice and understanding of the literature.

 This course is a compulsory program component and students must pass in order to progress in the Bachelor of Oral Health Therapy.
 Students are unable to enroll in Year 3 clinical courses until they have passed this course.

 - Semester 2 - 2019

 On successful completion of the course students will be able to:

 1. Explain the components required to complete a project plan

-2. Apply the principles of health promotion to plan, deliver and evaluate an oral health promotion project in a pre-school setting
+2. Apply the principles of health promotion to plan and evaluate an oral health promotion project for a select target group

 3. Analyse and evaluate existing oral health promotion material in the context of ability to implement change